seantokuzo/dirty-laundry/README.md

 - [ ] When you visit `http://localhost:3333/` in the browser, it should serve the `index.html` file from the `views` folder.
 This is the login page for the application.
 - [ ] When you visit `http://localhost:3333/secret` in the browser, you should render the `secret.html` file from the `views` folder.
 This is the To-Do application
 - [ ] You should also serve the CSS and JS that the html files are requesting.
 These are located in the `assets` folder.
 Make sure the `Content-Type` header is getting properly set in the HTTP response.
 (Some methods from some frameworks infer the content type from the file extension and set the header automatically.)
+- [ ] Visiting any route that is not defined should respond to the client with a `404` status code and an error message `Page not found`.